 It is common knowledge that smoking can lead to poor health.
-Researchers investigated whether a tobacco addiction affects a person’s color vision.
+Researchers investigated whether tobacco addiction affects a person’s color vision.

 Cigarette smoke contains many chemicals that harm the body.
 An estimated 38 million adults in the United States smoked cigarettes daily in 2016, according to the Centers for Disease Control and Prevention.
 Presently, more than 16 million adults in the US have a disease from smoking.